smokingpun/smokingpun.github.io/_posts/2019-05-17-startup-content-audit.md

 Once you've implemented changes from your content audit, check what impact they've had on your KPIs.
 Hopefully you'll see a definite improvement – congratulations!
 If you don't see the improvements you'd hoped for then try and work out why.
 Then move on.

 Pay attention to content changes that work particularly well.
 Make a note of those that don't.
-This way you can update your content roadmap to make sure you're implementing the most relevant actions for your business.
+This way you can update your roadmap to make sure you're implementing the most important content changes for your business.

 **If you'd like help with your content audit please get in touch: hannah@contentedstrategy.com.
 My day rate is £325 for startups and SMEs and £525 for enterprise companies.**